RickFreemanCui/rickfreemancui.github.io/content/note/provsec.md

 ### Primes {#primes}

 Generating large primes --- a probablistic method.
 Sample a random large enough number, using a conjecture we can argue that with large probability we can actually get a prime number, if we repeat the process a small number of times.
-The primality test can be a \coRP algorithm.
+The primality test can be a **coRP** algorithm.

 ### Discrete Logarithm Assumption {#discrete-logarithm-assumption}

 We always work on finite groups.
 The groupgen algorithm generates algorithms for "translation" in \\(\mathbb{G}\\).
-Theoretically, a GroupGen algorithm is related to the instance of DL, CDH, DDH instance, but in practice we can simply choose NIST recommended standard values.
+Theoretically, a **GroupGen** algorithm is related to the instance of DL, CDH, DDH instance, but in practice we can simply choose NIST recommended standard values.

 An Example GenGroup Algorithm

 -   Generate a uniform n-bit prime \\(q\\)
 -   Choose a \\(l\\)-bit prime \\(p\\) such that \\(q | (p - 1)\\)
--   Choose a uniform \\(h \leftarrow \ZZ\_p^{\*}\\)
+-   Choose a uniform \\(h \leftarrow \mathbb{Z}\_p^{\*}\\)
 -   Set \\(g = h^{\frac{p - 1}{q}}\\)
 -   Output \\(g, q, p\\)